Uninsured & Underinsured Motorists Accident Lawyers

 Additionally, your insurance company may recover that money from the responsible driver, but not from you through increased premiums.
 Any settlements or judgments made against the responsible driver may also be owed to your insurance company if it provided UIM coverage.

-How to File an Uninsured Motorist Claim
+How to File an Uninsured Motorist Claim in Ohio

 When you are involved in an accident with an uninsured driver, you may file a claim with your own insurance company if you have UIM coverage.
 Although your insurance company works for you, they still want to settle claims quickly and cheaply.
 You must provide proof of responsibility and losses to your insurer.
 In some cases, they may even deny valid claims or make low offers below what you need to cover your expenses.